DKXXXL/master-thesis/pldi2023/review-reply-densed.md

-* "Seems related to type theories for modules, but doesn't discuss the connection"

-Finally, I note that a family has similarities with an ML-style module, including the fact that some of its members are opaque while others are abstract.
-This is modelled through the use of singleton types, just as dependent type theories for modules do (e.g., Dreyer, Crary, Harper, POPL 2003), which are also extensions of MLTT.
-Furthermore, there has been work on extending ML modules with mixin composition (Dreyer, Rossberg, ICFP 2008).
-ML-style modules are the basis of Coq's module system as well, so I would have expected some comparison with this line of work.

-  > We need to say something about "A type system for higher-order modules"
+* (Reviewer A) Some comparison between our work and [DCH 2003] [DR 2008]?

 Generally speaking, compared to ML-style module, Family focuses on overridability and code inheritance.
 The latter can be modeled by the functor in a verbose way.
-Module also has a clear distinction on the implementation and its signature, while family doesn't -- a given family is usually fixed with one signature, closer to mundane classes.
+Module also has a clear distinction between the implementation and its signature, while family doesn't -- a given family is usually fixed with one signature, closer to OO classes.

 Compared to the paper [DCH 2003], their problem formulation is more mature and they gear towards real-life programming experience.
 For example, they aim at generativity (a feature for nominality and side effect); subtyping (happens during signature matching); and phase distinction (for compilation).
 Our current paper handles family in a structural style; doesn't relate different signatures at all; and we work in a full-dependent type setting where mixing static and dynamic phase is acceptable.

 In fact, for plugin development, the family is compiled into module/functors.
 In meta-theory, we use sigma type as a conceptually simpler representation of modules.
 We also use singleton type to expose concrete type information in a family inspired by their work.
+So our work is heavily influenced by ML-modules.

 * (Reviewer A/B/C/D) Section 5 FMLTT is too dense, "incrediably terse" and inappropriately presented to give the audience enough intuition.
 Reviewer D: "More worrisome, the full proof is *only* given in a notation heavy, Agda-style format"